Peripherally Inserted Central Catheter

 Reasons for Procedure

-Once the PICC line is in, it can be used for weeks to months.
+After the PICC line is in, it can be used for weeks to months.

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure